getodk/docs/odk1-src/security-privacy.rst

 .. _security-privacy-xlsform-online:

-Online XLSForm tool
+XLSForm Online
 -------------------------

-The online :ref:`XLSForm <xlsform-introduction>` tool does not use a secure connection.
+ref:`XLSForm Online <xlsform-introduction>` does not use a secure connection.
 This means that your form definition files (both XLS and XML) are visible to a determined observer when submitted and downloaded from that site, as are any reported errors in the form.

-Furthermore, the online XLSForm tool stores both your submitted XLS and the generated XML form for a period of time on its disk drive before being deleted (this is necessary for the operation of the tool).
+Furthermore, XLSForm Online stores both your submitted XLS and the generated XML form for a period of time on its disk drive before being deleted (this is necessary for the operation of the tool).

-The offline XLSForm tool and the ODK Validate tool, because they operate locally without any network communications, provide a secure alternative to the convenience of this online tool.
+XLSForm Offline and ODK Validate, because they operate locally without any network communications, provide a secure alternative to the convenience of this online tool.

 .. _security-privacy-odk-websites:

 Websites
 -------------

-Our websites, downloads site, documentation, and the online XLSForm tool can or do use cookies and can or do log all interactions.
+Our websites under the opendatakit.org domain can or do use cookies and can or do log all interactions.
 We also utilize security software, spam-blocking, and web-analytics tools (for example, Google Web Analytics) that may track visitors and their access patterns on our web properties.

 .. _security-privacy-google-play-store: